Sets of double and triple weights of trees: The main theorems

-Then condition 1 holds for $D_{i,j,k}$ with $i,j,k \in L$ instead of $ [n]$ and so on up to a 5-set (if at the last step you would get a set with less than 5 elements, take off less pseudobells).
+-Then the same condition holds for $D_{i,j}$ with $i,j \in L$ instead of $ [n]$ and so on up to a 4-set (if at the last step you get a set with less than 4 elements, take off less pseudocherries).